foxglove/docs/docs/10-primary-sites/1-self-hosting/2-configure-cloud-credentials.md

 #### S3-Compatible

-The configuration is similar to AWS, but requires the addition of a service URL, and uses different environment variable names.
+The configuration is similar to AWS, but requires the addition of a service URL and uses different environment variable names.

 Install a [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) named `cloud-credentials` into the `foxglove` namespace.
 This secret should contain the credentials for your AWS key: